dunglas/mercure/docs/hub/traefik.md

 # Use the Mercure.rocks Hub with Traefik Proxy

-[Traefik](https://doc.traefik.io/traefik/) is a free and open source _edge router_ poular in the Docker and Kubernetes ecosystems.
+[Traefik](https://doc.traefik.io/traefik/) is a free and open source _edge router_ popular in the Docker and Kubernetes ecosystems.

 The following Docker Compose file exposes a Mercure.rocks hub through Traefik: